Crochet and Cancer, Craftivism and Climate Change

 Crochet and climate change?
 What do you get by putting the very small and personal beside the very large and global?
 My research is an exploration of how some aspects of my personal strategy for coping with, learning about and talking about my own cancer diagnosis might be transferable to some aspects of climate change communication.

-I have been teaching in the School of Communication and Creative Industries – as a sessional tutor and lecturer - for over ten years.
-I have a background in journalism, fiction writing and climate change activism.
-In 2014, I was diagnosed with Stage 3C ovarian cancer, from which I am now in remission.
-At the end of my year of treatment, I began to formulate a research project that would bring the different threads of my life together.
+With a background in journalism and climate activism, I had been teaching in the School of Communication and Creative Industries as a sessional tutor and lecturer for about ten years when I received a serious cancer diagnosis.
+This caused me to take stock of my life and ask some deep questions about where I wanted to go next.
+At the end of my year of treatment, I began to formulate a research project that would bring the different threads of my life together: climate activism and communication.

 I am an active member of Bathurst Community Climate Action Network and the River Yarners, two local environmental organisations.
 I am also active in the Creative Practice Circle which draws together arts-based research practitioners from across Charles Sturt University.